 - Vitamins and plant growth factors

 - Antibiotics and drugs

 - Recombinant proteins

 All aspects of cultivating fungi together with products and processes derived from such cultures.
 Fungi, including yeasts, are an extremely diverse group of heterotrophic organisms with an enormous impact, both beneficial and detrimental, on the environment, on animal and plant life, and on the global economy and human social development.
 Even though they are unable to synthesize their own food, they exhibit a wide range of biosynthetic and biodegradative activities.
-Since fungi can bring about chemical change in almost any natural or synthetic organic molecule, many species have been selected and propagated in pure culture specifically for applications in biotechnology and industry, for example in food and beverage production.
+Because fungi can bring about chemical change in almost any natural or synthetic organic molecule, many species have been selected and propagated in pure culture specifically for applications in biotechnology and industry (Fig. 1).
+See also: Animal; Food; Fungal agribiotechnology; Fungi; Molecule; Plant